kypool-io/aleo-prover/README.md

 * When mining in solo mode, the miner has a 3% dev fee, which means 3% of the mining rewards will be sent to the developer's address.
 * When mining in pool mode, the pool will charge a fee, which is usually 1%, decided by the pool.
+* When mining in pool mode, daily UTC+0 settlement, more than 1 aleo will be transferred to the user's aleo address.
 * The dev fee is used to support the development of the miner and the maintenance of the pool.
 * The dev fee is excluded from the mining power.
 * The pool server is used even in solo mode, to provide the epoch hash and submit the mining results.